Art/Essay Kura: Prophetic Messenger

 The sculpture project was meticulously documented, with photographs of nearly every step taken.
 However, there are a handful of images that we didn’t have that we really wanted to help tell the story.
 Fortunately, from my years in photography and previous work with technical documentation, I’m also a good photo compositor and retoucher when needed.

-The stone on the dust jacket and soft cover book is one such example.
-Combining two separate photographs, one of the stone, one of the texture, to create a realistic (if actually impossible) shot.
-Another is the melding of the initial sketch and the photograph of the sculpture that appears opposite the editor’s note: unrealistic, but also very informative of the documentation process.
+One example is the stone on the dust jacket and soft cover book.
+Combining two separate photographs, one of the stone and one of the texture, creates a realistic (if impossible) shot.
+Another is the melding of the initial sketch and the sculpture photograph that appears opposite the editor’s note: unrealistic but also very informative of the documentation process.

 Less obvious is the photograph of the 178 seed jars that are installed inside the kura.
 This photograph, unfortunately, didn’t exist.
 Nor would it ever, given that the jars were sealed inside the Kura: Prophetic Messenger sculpture long before the book was started.
 But we needed this image to provide the context of this undertaking—no other available image really showed the full scope of the project.

-In this instance, the image is completely manufactured.
-We had the studio photograph of three of the jars, as well as two other images of single jars.
-With a little Photoshop magic, and a dose of patience, I created a composite simulating all 178 jars.
-With Paul’s help in adjusting the virtual shadows and lighting, we created this image.
+In this instance, the image is wholly manufactured.
+We had the studio photograph of three jars and two other pictures of single jars.
+With a bit of Photoshop magic, and a dose of patience, I created a composite simulating all 178 jars.
+We created this image with Paul’s help in adjusting the virtual shadows and lighting.

 Reflections